qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 ## BQN Layer
 * BQN unshifted.
-* Fn shift toggles lock on the BQN layer.
+* Fn shift toggles lock to the BQN layer.
+* Control/win/alt/menu prefix meta of **\\** to select user layers.
+* By default 2021-11-08 the user layers are not programmed.

 ## Old Keys for the Young
 * As everyone knows ecape has two purposes.